 Australia is an expensive country to visit especially if you’ve just arrived from backpacking through Asia!
 But that shouldn’t put you off.
 Melbourne is constantly voted as one of the world’s most liveable cities and after 7 months of calling it home we can see why!
 There’s lots to do here if you have the money, but it is also a city where you can wander and take in so much for free.
 In fact many of my favourite days in the city were doing just that, walking several KM with my camera in hand, always discovering something or some place new!
-Here’s our list of 16 free things to do in Melbourne… though I know I’ve missed some out as the list could literally be endless!!
+Here’s our list of 16 free things to do in Melbourne and some great cheap things to do in Melbourne too… though I know I’ve missed some out as the list could literally be endless!!
 Here’s our second home!

 Free things to do in Melbourne:

 Take in the iconic Flinders street station

 For many people walking under the famous clocks of Flinders Street Station and right into the heart of the city is their first experience of Melbourne.
 How ever many times I have walked in and out of this station it still takes my breath away.
 The station is over 100 years old and one of Melbourne’s most well known and iconic buildings.
 Recently renovated it is back to its former glory as the hub of this bustling city.
 You will most likely enter the city through this historic terminal, but don’t forget to look back and take in its splendor as you do.

 Cheap things to do in Melbourne: Head down to the coast to see the penguins of St. Kilda and Luna park